raj23manj/springBoot/jokesapp/README.md

 # JPA
   * Hibernate, OpenJPA are implementers of this
-  * Set of specification to be implemented
+  * Set of specification to be implemented on how java objects needs to be persisted into tho DB
   * ORM Tool
   * Criteria update, delete , Schema Generation, Validations, Queries against stored procedures